arthur-interview/sware/README.md

 Delete a Task: Click the "Delete" button next to any task.

-Complete a Task: Check the box next to a task to mark it as done (or uncheck to undo).
+Complete a Task: Check the box next to a task to mark it as done.

 The app starts with 5 mocked tasks, so you can play around with the features right away.
 Contributing